nmarniesse/phindexer/README.md

 $collection->addColumnIndex('category');
 $results = $collection->findWhere('category', 'enceinte');

-// Results is an new instance of ArrayCollection that contains the results foreach ($results as $result) {
+// Results is a new instance of ArrayCollection that contains the results foreach ($results as $result) {
     print_r($result);
 }